Dunbar

-Dunbar (/dʌnˈbɑːr/) is a town on the North Sea coast in East Lothian in the south-east of Scotland, approximately 30 mi east of Edinburgh and 30 mi from the English border north of Berwick-upon-Tweed.
+Dunbar (/dʌnˈbɑːr/) is a coastal town and former royal burgh on the North Sea coast in East Lothian in the south-east of Scotland, approximately 30 mi east of Edinburgh and 30 mi from the English border north of Berwick-upon-Tweed.
+It had a population of 10,777 in 2022.

-Dunbar is a former royal burgh, and gave its name to an ecclesiastical and civil parish.
-The parish extends around 7+3/4 mi east to west and is 3+1/2 mi deep at its greatest extent, or 11+1/4 sqmi, and contains the villages of West Barns, Belhaven, and East Barns (abandoned) and several hamlets and farms.
+The town got its name to an ecclesiastical and civil parish.
+The parish extends around 7+3/4 mi east to west and is 3+1/2 mi deep at its greatest extent, or 11+1/4 sqmi, and contains the villages of West Barns, Belhaven.

-Dunbar has a harbour dating from 1574 and is home to the Dunbar Lifeboat Station, the second-oldest RNLI station in Scotland.
-The Dunbar Primary School and Dunbar Grammar School opened in the 1950s and 1960s.
+Dunbar has a harbour, dating from 1574, and is home to the Dunbar Lifeboat Station, the second-oldest RNLI station in Scotland.
+The Dunbar Primary School and Dunbar Grammar School opened in the 1950s and 1960s respectively.
+The town is the birthplace of the explorer, naturalist, and influential conservationist John Muir.

-Dunbar is the birthplace of the explorer, naturalist, and influential conservationist John Muir.
-The house in which Muir was born is located on the High Street, and has been converted into a museum.
-There is also a commemorative statue beside the town clock, and John Muir Country Park is located to the north-west of the town.
-The eastern section of the John Muir Way coastal path starts from the harbour.
-One of the two campuses of Dunbar Primary School: John Muir Campus, is named in his honour.
-A sculpture, The DunBear, the focal point of the DunBear Park mixed-use development, was erected as a tribute to John Muir and his role in the establishment of National Parks in the USA.